Enjoying Solo Travel - Five Ways Traveling Alone Helps You Grow

 Is Solo Travel "Lonely"?

-According to a 2023 Booking.com survey, about 25% of travelers worldwide have experienced solo travel, and the proportion is growing year by year.
-In Japan, a JTB survey found that about 40% of people in their 20s and 30s said they were "interested in solo travel."
-Solo travel is becoming established not as "travel for people without friends" but as a travel style chosen deliberately.
+Roughly one in four travelers worldwide has experienced solo travel, and that proportion is rising every year.
+In Japan, surveys show that about 40% of people in their 20s and 30s are "interested in solo travel."
+Solo travel is becoming established not as "travel for people without friends" but as a deliberately chosen lifestyle.

 The greatest appeal of solo travel is freedom.
 You decide the destination, meals, and pace entirely on your own.
 No need to accommodate anyone else, and you can change plans on a whim.
 For those who spend daily life meeting others' expectations, this freedom offers a powerful refreshing effect.